NajiElKotob/Awesome-Alteryx/README.md

 ### Connect

 ### Promote
+Promote gives data scientists the tools they need to develop, deploy, and manage their models quickly and reliably, without any need for custom deployment code.

 ### Alteryx Analytics Hub
 With Alteryx Analytics Hub, every team can share analytic assets and automate processes, reports and insights in a central, secure, governed analytics environment.